satishmaha/Flurry-iOS/DevNotes.md

 ## Note 2

 Throughout the code, I have noticed that the screensaver can run in four "modes".
-Two of which appear to work on C scalars, the other two make use of AltiVec vectors (IIRC AltiVec was relatively new to Macs at the time Flurry was written).
+Two of which appear to work on C scalar arrays, the other two make use of AltiVec vectors (IIRC AltiVec was relatively new to Macs at the time Flurry was written).

 Because of the large amount of calculation and rendering code for each mode, I have decided to only port code for the VECTOR_UNROLLED mode (VECTOR_SIMPLE is unused).